Taylor Swift is Focus of Pal Kendrick Lamar and Drake’s Bitter Feud

 — Rap Music (@rapmusic) June 2, 2023

-His fresh beef with the rap star, which kicked off last month after Lamar joined forces with fellow rappers Future and Rihanna‘s boyfriend, A$AP Rocky to randomly put out diss tracks against Drake, has sent shockwaves through the Hip Hop world as the pair were once pals.
+His fresh beef with Lamar, which kicked off last month after Lamar joined forces with fellow rappers Future and ASAP Rocky to randomly drop diss tracks against Drake, has sent shockwaves through the hip-hop world as the pair were once pals.

 There was no explanation given as to what has sparked the fallout, but Swift is somehow now firmly ensconced in it.

-Drake hit back against Lamar with a diss track of his own called “Push Ups” on April, 13, last week and has not followed it up with another song in which he has hailed Swift, not hitmaker Lamar, as the “biggest gangster”.
+Drake hit back against Lamar with a diss track of his own called “Push Ups” on April 13 and has followed it up with another song in which he hailed Swift — not Lamar — as the “biggest gangster.”

 Deal of the DayAct Fast — This Stanley IceFlow Tumbler Is on Sale!
 View Deal

-But on the new song, it’s all praise for the ERAS Tour star.
-Drake raps: “But now we gotta wait a week ’cause Taylor Swift is your new Top / And if you ’bout to drop, she gotta approve / This girl really ’bout to make you act like you not in a feud / She tailor-made your schedule…
+On the new song, it’s all praise for the Eras Tour star.
+Drake raps: “But now we gotta wait a week ’cause Taylor Swift is your new top / And if you ’bout to drop, she gotta approve / This girl really ’bout to make you act like you not in a feud / She tailor-made your schedule.”